External Entities | Mendix

 What Are External Entities?

-External entities are representations of data provided by services in other Mendix applications.
-These entities enable low-code developers to work with data from other Mendix applications in the same way they work with data from their own application – by using Mendix retrieves and XPath expressions, and by directly connecting external entities to page widgets.
+External Entities represent data provided by OData services in other Mendix applications.
+External Actions represent logic provided by Odata services.
+Together they provide low-code developers a way to work with Odata APIs without modelling OData REST calls.
+Low-code developers can work with data from other Mendix applications in the same way they work with data from their own application – by using Mendix retrieves and XPath expressions, and by directly connecting external entities to page widgets.

 This means developers of all skill levels can visually model with standards-based integrations that are implemented consistently, reducing time and complexity while letting highly-technical developers take control when needed.